EirikTengesdal/eiriktengesdal.no-old/_includes/publications.md

 <ol class="bibliography">

 <script>
+  document.addEventListener('DOMContentLoaded', (event) => {
     // Function to update the SVG color function updateSvgColor() {
       if (window.matchMedia && window.matchMedia('(prefers-color-scheme: dark)').matches) {
         // Change the src of the img tag to the dark mode version of the SVG document.querySelector('.bibtex-logo').src = 'assets/img/BibTeX_logo-dark.svg';
       } else {
         // Change the src of the img tag to the light mode version of the SVG document.querySelector('.bibtex-logo').src = 'assets/img/BibTeX_logo-light.svg';
       }
     }

     // Update the SVG color when the page is first loaded updateSvgColor();

     // Listen for changes to the preferred color scheme and update the SVG color window.matchMedia('(prefers-color-scheme: dark)').addEventListener('change', updateSvgColor);
+  });
 </script>

 {% for link in site.data.publications.main %}